Wound care after surgery

 When can I return to my normal activities?

-Avoid strenuous exercise, bending, or heavy lifting for several days after your surgery.
-This can cause bleeding into your wound, or splitting of the stitches.
+Do not do strenuous exercises, bend, or lift anything heavy for several days after your surgery.
+This can cause your wound to bleed, or your stitches may split open.

 If I have had stitches, when will they be removed?

-Dissolvable stitches do not need to be removed.
+Dissolvable stitches do not need to be removed; they will dissolve on their own.

-If you have stitches that do need removing, you can contact your hospital / GP nurse in _____ days and they can do this for you.
+If you have stitches that need removing, contact your hospital / GP nurse in _____ days and they can do this for you.

 When will I get my results?

-Normally results take four weeks to come back from the laboratory, longer if special tests are needed.
+Normally results take 4 weeks to come back from the laboratory, longer if special tests are needed.
 You may be given a follow-up appointment to discuss these.

-For minor procedures you may receive your results in the post.
-This letter can take several weeks to arrive, so please be patient.
-Your GP will be sent a copy of the letter.
+For minor procedures you may get your results in the post.
+These can take several weeks to arrive, so please be patient.
+Your GP will be sent a copy of your results.

 Will I need further treatment?